2017 Fantasy Football Rankings: Fantasy Football TE Rankings- Updated: Thursday, June 15th

 1. Rob Gronkowski, New England Patriots

 When healthy, Gronkowski is as good as it gets.
-Unfortunately, the soon-to-be (on Mother's Day) 28-year-old tight end has missed five-plus games in three of the past five seasons.
-In 88 career games, Gronk has averaged 69.3 yards per game with a total of 69 touchdowns.
+Unfortunately, the 28-year-old tight end has missed five-plus games in three of the past five seasons.
+That said, Gronk has averaged 69.3 yards per game with a total of 69 touchdowns in 88 career games.

 2. Travis Kelce, Kansas City Chiefs